-Through radical simplicity and rigorous attention to detail, a Passive House project combines a super insulated, air tight envelope with an intelligent ventilation system and passive solar strategies.
-Collectively, these integrated measures substantially minimize heating and cooling loads by 80-90%, reducing overall energy demand by up to 50-60% and realizing extreme thermal stability.
+Through radical simplicity and rigorous attention to detail, a Passive House project combines a super-insulated, air-tight envelope with an intelligent ventilation system and passive solar strategies.
+Collectively, these integrated measures substantially minimize heating and cooling loads by 80-90 percent, reducing overall energy demand by up to 50-60 percent and realizing extreme thermal stability.
 Should renewable energy be an option, Net-Zero or Net-Positive becomes easily feasible.

 Already well established in Europe and embedded in building codes internationally, the Passive House movement and low-energy approach to building is finally taking root in the United States.
 One key to its success is that this superior quality and performance does not require a comparable increase in upfront costs.
 What it does require is an integrated design process committed to a holistic approach toward building envelope and systems as well as a return to the craft of building.

 To advance this movement at the scale and speed necessary to preserve our planet and achieve our carbon-neutral future will require collaboration and strategic thinking across all sectors of the real estate industry.
 Whether you consider yourself a steward or a pragmatist, this shift requires a holistic definition of how we build true value – one that considers the full life cycle costs of our buildings.